isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/idigix.png)

 The iDigix 3D-Tronics Challenge @ Labs 2016 is a competition that encourages students to think out of the box, develop problem solving and applied learning skills.
-It also allows team spirit among participation and learning through meaningful experiences.
+It also allows team spirit among participation and learning through meaningful experiences.&nbsp;

 The challenge is designed to enable students to hone their skills in robotics programming, as well as to 3D-printing technology can come into place to solve or enhance the design of the robot and performance function.
 In addition, the theme of "Upcycling" is introduced for 2016's competition.
-Teams can also put their creativity to test by making use of recyclables to build their robots, transforming the recycled or unused materials at home into other useful applications.
+Teams can also put their creativity to test by making use of recyclables to build their robots, transforming the recycled or unused materials at home into other useful applications.&nbsp;

-We are proud to announce that one team comprising of Woo Jie Lyn of 3A2, Charissa Wee of Sec 2.2 and Angel Yip of Sec 1.1 won the 2 nd Runner Up position in the Maze Explorer Senior Category.
+We are proud to announce that one team comprising of Woo Jie Lyn of 3A2, Charissa Wee of Sec 2.2 and Angel Yip of Sec 1.1 won the 2&nbsp;nd&nbsp;Runner Up position in the Maze Explorer Senior Category.
 In the Arena Battle Open Category, our robotic girls Lee Wen of Sec 3A4, Andrea Seng of 3B1 and Christina Tan of Sec 2.4 were the champions defeating other competitors from institute of higher learning.
-Congratulation to the Robotic Teams of PLMGSS!
+Congratulation to the Robotic Teams of PLMGSS!&nbsp;

-**Students' Reflections: **
+**Students' Reflections:&nbsp;**

 “Going for the 3D-tronics Challenge was a wonderful experience for me.
 In the competition, there were many people of different ages taking part in different categories with different styles.
 The competition made us step out of our comfort zones to learn from others and improve from there.
 I would like to thank our Principal Mrs Quek and our teacher Mr Indra for giving us the chance to broaden our knowledge about robotics by attending such competitions.
-I hope I will be able to attend more of such competitions in the future.”  <br>
+I hope I will be able to attend more of such competitions in the future.”&nbsp; <br>
-**_Charissa Wee, 2.2_**
+**_Charissa Wee, 2.2_**&nbsp;

 “I feel that participating in this year’s 3D-Tronics Challenge was definitely an enriching opportunity as I felt that it trained me mentally and physically to adapt to different challenges during the Arena Battle games as well as having to think independently to solve new problems.
-I have learnt a lot from this experience and I am very thankful for this great learning opportunity.”  <br>
+I have learnt a lot from this experience and I am very thankful for this great learning opportunity.”&nbsp; <br>
-**_Lee Wen, 3A4_**
+**_Lee Wen, 3A4_**&nbsp;

 “This competition was once again a challenge with the new category and tough program coding.
 We were all afraid that our robot may not work and we will not be able to make the school proud.
 We worked together to figure out all the problems with whatever tools available.
-This competition once again provided me with very enjoyable times that I can spend working together with my teammates.”  <br>
+This competition once again provided me with very enjoyable times that I can spend working together with my teammates.”&nbsp; <br>
-**_Woo Jie Lyn, 3A2_**
+**_Woo Jie Lyn, 3A2_**&nbsp;

 “Taking part in the 2016 3D-tronics Challenge was very interesting especially when the challenges were different from last year.
 This year, my team and I entered the battle robot category and clinched champion position.
 I am proud of my team as we competed against institutes of higher learning such as the ITE.
 Through this competition, I managed to have more patience and strategise the movement for my robots depending on the situations.
 I am extremely thankful for the opportunity to take part in this year's 3D-tronics Challenge.
-I would like to thank our teacher-in-charge, Mr Indra, for guiding us through this competition and for giving us opportunities to take part in competitions and do the school proud.”  <br>
+I would like to thank our teacher-in-charge, Mr Indra, for guiding us through this competition and for giving us opportunities to take part in competitions and do the school proud.”&nbsp; <br>
-**_Andrea Seng, 3B1_**
+**_Andrea Seng, 3B1_**&nbsp;

 “This competition gave me a great opportunity to train up my focus.
 We needed to be focused and not get distracted by the people around us.
 We persevered to prepare the robot for the competition through Arduino Programming.
-I am happy that we were the 2nd runner up for the competition and hope to win more prizes for the school.”  <br>
+I am happy that we were the 2nd runner up for the competition and hope to win more prizes for the school.”&nbsp; <br>
-**_Angel Yip, 1.1_**
+**_Angel Yip, 1.1_**&nbsp;

 “I felt honoured as it is a rare opportunity and not everyone would have the chance to do what I did.
 I learnt a lot in the competition as we participated in the open category which allowed me to compete with older competitors and also learn from them.
-Given the opportunity, I would love to represent our school again.”  <br>
+Given the opportunity, I would love to represent our school again.”&nbsp; <br>
-**_Christina Tan, 2.4_**
+**_Christina Tan, 2.4_**&nbsp;